Photo: Alejandro Bautista

 Associate Director, Mission Promise Neighborhood Liz Cortez

-Early Learning Manager, Mission Promise Neighborhood Ada Freund
+Early Learning Program Manager, Mission Promise Neighborhood Ada Freund

 Mission Promise Neighborhood (MPN) is honored to be presenting at the Clear Impact “2020 Measurable Equity Conference,” which will be focused on advancing racial justice.
 In alignment with that topic, MPN will be presenting lessons learned around successful school-readiness efforts for Latinx and immigrant children residing in San Francisco’s Mission District.